apache/kibble/docs/architecture.rst

     | | type2.py
     | | ...

-The ``data_source_name.__init__`` should include the class defining the data source but the class can be place in other file in top leve directory of the package.
+The ``data_source_name.__init__`` should include the class defining the data source but the class can be placed in another file in top leve directory of the package.

 Data types
 ..........

-Data type represent single type of data within a data source.
+Data type represents a single type of data within a data source.
 For example if Github is a data source then issues and comments will be two different data types.
 A data type is a class that has to implement ``fetch_data`` method that is used to fetch and persist data.